shreyakushw/Steganography-in-Medical-Images/README.md

 3. Ensure the required libraries are included in the build path.

-4. Run the main application file to launch the GUI.
+4. Run the main application.